(Tuition and fees are subject to change.)

 - Program of Study

-Students who receive financial assistance must be accepted for enrollment as a regular student in a program of study leading to a degree or a certificate.
+Students who receive financial assistance must be accepted for enrollment as regular student in a program of study leading to a degree or a certificate.
 A regular student is someone who is enrolled or accepted for enrollment in an eligible institution for the purpose of obtaining a degree or certificate offered by the College.
-Courses taken must be required in current program of study.
 Some programs of study may not be Pell approved.
 Please refer to the Shelton State website for the most current information.

 - Official and Unofficial Withdrawals and Interruptions